Christopher Faust: As a coach (club level)

 From 1998 until October 2001, he was the head coach at Höchster THC and achieved several promotions into the fourth division and regional league.
 At the same time, he acquired his C-, B- and A-training licenses at the Bundesleistungszentrum (BLZ) in Cologne.
 Furthermore, he was the youth selector for the Hesse youth state teams from 1998 until 2004.

 From November 2001 until May 2002, he was the playing coach at TGS Vorwärts Frankfurt and from July 2002 until March 2004, he was the head coach at Limburger HC for the 1st and 2nd men's Bundesliga teams as well as for several youth teams.

 From 2002 until 2004, he was assistant coach of the U16 male youth national team and became European champion with that team during this spell.
 In that time, he participated at several training courses of the German Hockey Association (DHB) as a guest student and assistant coach and worked with the U16, U18, U21 and men's squad.

 From 2003 until 2009, he was athletic manager at MTV Kronberg and from July 2004 until the unfortunate withdrawal due to financial reasons in October 2004, he was head coach of the regional league team of SAFO Frankfurt.
-Subsequently, from November 2004 until June 2006, he was head coach at SC Frankfurt 1990 for the women's team in the 1st and 2nd Bundesliga and for youth teams.
+Subsequently, from November 2004 until June 2006, he was head coach at SC Frankfurt 1880 for the women's team in the 1st and 2nd Bundesliga and for youth teams.
 From August 2006 until January 2008, he was head coach at Limburger HC for the men's team in the regional league as well as in the 2nd Bundesliga.

 From 2007 until 2010, he completed his education course to become a state-licensed trainer at the DOSB in Cologne.
 During the 208/2009 season, he worked as head coach for Wiesbadener THC and had a graduand job at SV Wehen Wiesbaden in the 2nd football Bundesliga in the area of game analysis/game evaluation.
-His spell at Hanauer THC as head coach for the 1st women's and men's team needed to end in April 2009 due to health reasons.
+His spell at Hanauer THC as head coach for the 1st women's and men's team needed to end in April 2009 for health reasons.
 From October 2009 until February 2011, he was athletic manager and association manager at HC Bad Homburg.
 From August 2011 until February 2012 he was the U14 girls’ team and 2nd women's team coach as well as the assistant coach of the 1st women's team.

 Since March 2012, he has been working as a full-time youth trainer at SAFO Frankfurt.